Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 The great part about clays today is the selections you have and the range of prices to choose from.
 As a beginner, I would start out with the lower-priced clay because of the sheer amount of practice clay you will go through.

 There are wonderful clays in the mid-range price and there are high-quality, high-end clays like the true porcelains that are so beautiful but not that forgiving.
-For now, I find the lower to mid-range priced clays to be very good for beginners.
+For now, I find the lower to mid-range-priced clays to be very good for beginners.

 Keep in mind you may have a local store in your area to save on shipping costs, or you could buy bulk.
 When you’re on a roll, you would be surprised at how much clay you can go through.

-Is it Better To Buy Dry Or Moist Clay
+Is it Better To Buy Dry Or Moist Clay?

-There are some definite advantages to buying dry clay such as the shipping cost, weight, storage, and mixing it to your own liking with the right amount of sand, grog, or other minerals.
-Mixing Dry clay has some extra steps and there is a definite learning curve, this is why a Beginner Potter should always get moist premade ready to wedge clay.
+There are some definite advantages to buying dry clay, such as the shipping cost, weight, storage, and mixing it to your own liking with the right amount of sand, grog, or other minerals.

 Can You Mix Different Clays Together